stacks-network/stacks-core/sip/sip-008-analysis-cost-assessment.md

 ## Functions on options/responses

-Similarly to the functions on iterables, option/response functions must perform a simple check to see if the supplied input is an option or response before performing additional argument type checking.
+Similarly to the functions on sequences, option/response functions must perform a simple check to see if the supplied input is an option or response before performing additional argument type checking.
 This cost is assessed as: